Diving Supporter for Marine Conservation

 Details on arrival

-This project is open from April to September every year.
-Volunteers arrive on a Monday and will depart the next Sunday.
+This project is open from 15th April 2024 to end of September.
+Volunteers arrive on a Monday and will depart the following Sunday.
 The Sunday of departure is solely for departure and hence, volunteers can leave at any time.
 Do take note that the boat transfers are at 8.00 am, 12.00 pm and 4.00 pm daily.

 Availability